Jackett/Jackett/README.md

   You can pass various options when running via the command line, see --help for details.

-* __Error "The underlying connection was closed: Could not establish trust relationship for the SSL/TLS secure channel."__
+* __Error "An error occurred while sending the request: Error: TrustFailure (A call to SSPI failed, see inner exception.)"__

   This is often caused by missing CA certificates.
   Try reimporting the certificates in this case: